Raphonkzy/snackCheck-api-documentation/docs/Profile/profile.md

 # /profile

-This API is used to update profile picture.
+This API is used get profile information.

 ## GET /profile